Have you noticed a drop in CTR and ad impressions? Here’s something you should look into immediately.

-Even as the revenue from accidental clicks contracts, publishers lose more, as genuine clicks also require confirmation.
-Hence, it’s sometimes called a double click penalty.
+Even as the revenue from accidental clicks contracts, publishers lose more, as genuine clicks require confirmation.

-It places a “Visit Site” button on top of the ad after the first click on detecting unusually high invalid clicks.
-The users need to confirm by clicking on the button.
+If Google detects an unusually high number of invalid clicks, it places a “Visit Site” button on top of the ad after the visitor first clicks on it.
+The users need to confirm the click by clicking on the button.

 ❗Recently, Google confirmed that at the beginning of Q4 2021, to improve the UX of ads confirmed click will start to be eligible also on desktop inventory.
 Previously this was only applicable to mobile inventory.